 University of Oslo International Summer School

-- Spend six weeks in Oslo, Norway, a small country in Northern Europe with beautiful and breath-taking scenery, a fascinating history and culture, and a thriving economy.
+- Spend four or six weeks in Oslo, Norway, a small country in Northern Europe with beautiful and breath-taking scenery, a fascinating history and culture, and a thriving economy.

-- Complete seven - twelve credit hours of undergraduate coursework, looking at such diverse topics as sustainability, the welfare state, film, politics, etc. from a comparative perspective, with Norway as a case study.
+- Complete five or eight credit hours of undergraduate coursework, looking at such diverse topics as sustainability, the welfare state, film, politics, etc. from a comparative perspective, with Norway as a case study.
 Graduate students take one course during the University of Oslo International Summer School

 - Engage with and learn from fellow students from nearly 100 countries, building cross-cultural understanding and confidence.